'Wuthering Heights' 2026 Movie Family Tree - Heathcliff's Relation to the Main Characters (Pictures)

 Mr. Earnshaw

 Martin Clunes' Mr. Earnshaw is considered a kind-hearted but stern man, acting as the patriarch of the family.
-While Mr. Earnshaw has two children, Catherine and Hindley, he shows more affection toward the adopted Heathcliff, unlike the rest of his family, meaning all protection was removed from the orphan after his death.
+While Mr. Earnshaw has two children, Catherine and Hindley, he shows more affection toward the adopted Heathcliff than toward the rest of his family, meaning that all protection was removed from the orphan after his death.

 Mrs. Earnshaw

-Mrs. Earnshaw is, of course, the wife of Wuthering Heights' master and mother to Catherine and Hindley.
+Mrs. Earnshaw is the wife of the master of Wuthering Heights and the mother of Catherine and Hindley.
 Unlike her husband, she disliked Heathcliff's presence, viewing him as an unwelcome stranger.
 That said, she dies early in Wuthering Heights' original story, shortly after Heathcliff's arrival.

 Hindley Earnshaw

-The Earnshaws' son, Hindley, is the sister to Catherine and heir to Wuthering Heights who bullies Heathcliff out of jealousy for capturing his father's affection.
-He would eventually marry Frances and have a son, Hareton Earnshaw.
+The Earnshaws' son, Hindley, is the brother of Catherine and heir to Wuthering Heights, who bullies Heathcliff out of jealousy for capturing his father's affection.
+He eventually marries Frances and has a son, Hareton Earnshaw.
 His gambling addiction and alcoholism prove to be the downfall of the Earnshaws, as they set in motion a chain of events that lead Heathcliff to acquire Wuthering Heights.

 Frances